More Python 3.4+ features and tricks. See how many of them you already know.

 -

-10 Questions to Ask a Software Hiring Managers During Team Matching Phase
+10 Questions to Ask a Software Engineer Hiring Manager During the Team Matching Phase

 Ten questions you can ask a hiring manager to learn about the team effectively and show your curiosity and interest.